techpub/gekkota/README.md

 This does:

-* Request all data from remote APIs, defined in `integration/sources.js`.
+* Request all data from remote APIs (using `Promise.all` mapped over the array of sources), defined in `integration/sources.js`.
-* Pass the request data to the widgets to be filtered and build a payload
+* Pass the request data to the widgets to be filtered and build a payload (again using `Promisea.all` mapped over the array of widgets)
 * Push the widgets payloads to Geckoboard

-`integration/sources.js` exports an array of Objects, each expecting an `accumulate` property whose value is a function that returns data from the remote API.
+`integration/sources.js` exports an array of Objects, each expecting an `accumulate` property whose value is a function that returns data (via `resolve()`) from the remote API.
 (That file has a detailed example of how to structure that)

 `integration/widgets/index.js` maps all of the files in `widgets/` to an Object that `integration/index.js` references.
 Each `widget.js` should have:

-* A `widget` function that accepts the filtered data from a `filter` method and returns an Object with the widget's payload and Push method ID:
+* A `widget` function that accepts the filtered data from a `filter` method which returns an Object (as a `resolve()`d Promise) with the widget's payload and Push method ID:

 ```
 function widget(value) {